PacktPublishing/Enterprise-Architecture-with-.NET/DemoEditor/README.md

 - Branch [v0.2](https://github.com/PacktPublishing/Enterprise-Architecture-with-.NET/tree/v0.2/DemoEditor) adds the **authentication and authorization management** to the application (both frontend and backend) using a Keycloak IAM server.
 It also adds the batch import of data, using a Docker volume.
 - Branch [v0.3](https://github.com/PacktPublishing/Enterprise-Architecture-with-.NET/tree/v0.3/DemoEditor) shows the implementation of a business process for the book creation.
 Rather than simply adding an entity, this process progressively enhances the structure of the book.
 This version also adds a webhook mechanism that updates the locally-duplicated attributes of the main author of a book when this author is modified.
 - Branch [v0.4](https://github.com/PacktPublishing/Enterprise-Architecture-with-.NET/tree/v0.4/DemoEditor) adds two services.
 The first one is based on MailHog and sends invites to prospect authors for a new book.
 The second one is a custom Middle Office so that prospect users can indicate whether they accept of reject this invite.
+- Branch [v0.5](https://github.com/PacktPublishing/Enterprise-Architecture-with-.NET/tree/v0.5/DemoEditor) introduces the notification service and points the existing services to this new tool.
+As a side-effect, this version also brings the feature of auto-provisionning of users on the corresponding server.
 - Branch [main](https://github.com/PacktPublishing/Enterprise-Architecture-with-.NET/tree/main/DemoEditor) is the most up-to-date version of the application, with **maximum content, including applications from all chapters** of the book (and thus highest level of complexity for a full installation).

 ## Prerequisites